This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The nude figure of Hercules conveys incredible energy.
 Every muscle in his body is flexed to the max.
 From his arm pulling on the invisible bowstring to the foot braced against the rock, we can feel the pent-up power.

 Emile-Antoine Bourdelle worked as an assistant in Rodin’s studio.
 While their styles are similar, the differences are also very noticeable.
-Rodin followed a strict analytical modelling technique while Bourdelle’s works give a modern twist on Greek and Roman sculptures.
+Rodin followed a strict analytical modeling technique while Bourdelle’s works give a modern twist on Greek and Roman sculptures.

 La Pleureuse by Francois-Xavier and Claude Lalanne